-Apple seeks another $707 million in damages, permanent injunctions in Samsung caseAlex Wagner - Senior News Editor
+Apple seeks another $707 million in damages, permanent injunctions in Samsung caseAlex Wagner - Editorial Director of News and Content

 The jury in the trial between Apple and Samsung may have issued its verdict in August, but that doesn't mean that the case is through just yet.
 Apple filed a motion late last evening seeking an additional $707 million in damages, reports Reuters, as well as a permanent injunction against Samsung products that are said to have infringed upon Apple's patents.
 The additional damages being sought by Apple include things like $400 million for design infringement and $135 million for Samsung's willful infringement of Apple utility patents.